suzhenye/k8s-from-scratch/CoreOS-Bringup.md

 passwd: password changed.
 ```

+If you want to disable ssh-as-root, stay tuned, we'll do that in the
+next chapter.

 That's it!
 Basic CoreOS bringup is done.
+Next up is [bringing up base services](/Base-Services-Bringup.md).